league-curriculum/.github/profile/README.md

 # The LEAGUE Curriculum

-This organization is the new home for all of The LEAGU's curiculum and templates for creating new curriculum.
+This organization is the new home for all of The LEAGUE's curiculum and templates for creating new curriculum.

 <!--